CMRapp/CMRapp/README.md

 # Hello! 👋
 # My name is Christian.
 Welcome to my GitHub Repository!

+I graduated from Florida Southwestern State College in 2010 with an AS Degree in Internet TEchnologies and an AS Degree in Computer Programming and Analysis.
+Due to life at home at the time, I was never able to relocate to where the programming jobs were most abundant at that time, nor could I continue my education in programming.
+Due to this, I settled for starting a small website design company.

+Since starting my small business, the web design industry has changed.
+The advent of the website builders like Wix, has made it difficult for a web design company to get jobs as most people can't justify spending the money when a low cost do-it-yourself option is available.

+Larger company websites are very interactive these days, and I have not been able to keep up with the needed skills to be part of a website development firm's team.

+Today, remote work is very common.
+The COVID pandemic made companies realize that their employees can work remotely and still be productive.
+Even better is the fact that there are tons of jobs available for software developers, many of which are remote.

+About a month ago from this time of writing, I saw and ad on Facebook from FSW stating that they, in conjunction with Promineo Tech, are offering coding boot camps.
+I inquired and, with the help of the ARPA Grant, am now enrolled in the Back End Software Developer course.
+While I enjoy making beautiful websites (I make pretty things), my first love is coding.
+In my opinion, creating the internal workings of a program is fun.
+I love the challenge of being given a task and creating the result.
+Coding to me is one big logic problem and I enjoy logic problems!

+Coding has always been my first love :heart:.
+I typed my first lines of code in BASIC on a Commodore 64 and have been hooked ever since.
+My mother could never figure out how I could spend hours on end typing code - neither could some of my friends at the time!
+I am looking forward to this journey to become a Back End Software Developer.
+This opportunity presenting itself made me realize that it is never too late to chase your dreams!

 <!--
 **CMRapp/CMRapp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.